Turkish court upholds sentences against Cumhuriyet journalists despite successful appeal | DW | 21.11.2019

 A Turkish court upheld its conviction of 12 former employees of the opposition Cumhuriyet newspaper on Thursday.
-The ruling was made despite the Supreme Court verdict which should have overruled this.
+The ruling was made despite the Supreme Court verdict which should have overturned this.

 A Turkish court upheld its conviction of 12 former employees of the opposition Cumhuriyet newspaper on Thursday.
 The court made the ruling despite the decision of the Supreme Court, the highest court in Turkey, which should have overruled this.